CI Visibility is not available in the selected site () at this time.

 Click into one of the test runs to see the test trace as a flame graph or a span list.
 The Runs (n) list on the left lets you quickly access traces for each retry of the test for the same commit.

-Click the CI provider link to drill down to the Resource, Service, or Analytics page for the test.
+Click the CI provider link to examine the Resource, Service, or Analytics page for the test.
 You can also find complete tags information and links to related log events and network monitoring events.

-The Test Services view shows the same information as the Branches view, but applied to the default branch, and sorted by most recent.
+The Default Branches view shows similar information to the Branches view, but applied to the default branch, and sorted by most recent.
 It compares the current wall time with the average default branch wall time, to give you an indication of how your test suite performance is trending over time.

-Click on a row to see the analytics for tests run on the default branch, similar to drilling down for test run details from the Branches view.
+Click on a row to see the analytics for tests run on the default branch, similar to examining for test run details from the Branches view.

-On the Test Runs page, you can see the list of all runs over the selected time frame, filter by facet, and drill down into individual test run details.
+On the Test Runs page, you can see the list of all runs over the selected time frame, filter by facet, and examine individual test run details.
 Each test run is reported as a trace, which in the case of integration tests includes calls made to datastores or third party services using regular APM instrumentation.